 «Je suis française comme les Grecs étaient grecs: parce qu’ils partagent non une origine commune mais une culture commune.
 J’aime la langue française comme seule une étrangère peut l’aimer ; je l’aime pour sa tendresse et pour son exceptionnelle mémoire historique.
 Mais elle ne se laisse pas facilement habiter ; elle réclame un certain temps avant de permettre à l’étranger de s’y installer.»

 -Elisabeth, Baronne de Rothschild in Le Portrait par Pierre Assouline.

-As for cinema studies, the department annually hosts the “Tournées” French film festival but students can also take advantage of the Boston Museum of Fine Art’s French film festival and frequent special programs at the Harvard Film Archive.
+As for cinema studies, the department annually hosts the “Tournées” French film festival and students can also take advantage of the Boston Museum of Fine Art’s French film festival and frequent special programs at the Harvard Film Archive.
 Other important university resources include the Mugar Library and its Howard Gotlieb Collection of rare books and documents.
 Our library is enriched through its connection to a Boston consortium of university libraries and by its proximity to the outstanding Boston Public Library.
-Finally, the Boston University Humanities Foundation offers graduate students the opportunity to travel to other universities to present their research or to libraries here and/or in France to conduct that research.
+Finally, the Boston University Center for the Humanities offers graduate students the opportunity to travel to other universities to present their research or to libraries here and/or in France to conduct that research.